brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 [GraphQL](http://graphql.org/learn/) is a client query language and server spec that facebook has being useing since 2012 and open sourced in 2015.
 GraphQL puts a lot of control on the client, allowing the client to make queries that specify the fields it wants to see and also the relations it wants.
 This saves us a lot of requests while calling the server.

 The language is also strongly typed and introspective.
 This allows the validation of the request payloads and responses in the GraphQL layer, imposing a very good contract between client and server.
 The introspective nature of it allows for custom development tools to build great API documentation with very few human interaction.
-Indeed all we need is to put good description fields.
+Indeed all we need is to put good description fields in a schema that is part of the development process, required to expose the API.

-In the proccess of building the server, I also found out that the GraphQL model imposes a very nice server architecture that has similar driving forces puttin our focus more on the business logic and less on boilerplate code.
+While building the server, I also found out that the GraphQL model imposes a very nice server architecture, allowing our focus to be more on the business logic and less on boilerplate code.

 GraphQL has being evolving so fast that in this short period of time it already has implementations in JS, Ruby, Python, Scala, Java, Clojure, GO, PHP, C# / .NET and other languages.
 It also has a great ecosystem growing around it even with serverless services being ofered using it as an interface.